drawwithcode/2022-group-project-group03/readme/README.md

 ```

 ---
-With this part of the code, we are able to filter out all the faceAPI values so that we could find the right position for the images on the screen: for each one of them an 'if' statement was created, through which we associate the values of the variables (xcanvasposition, ycanvasposition, dimw, dimh and val) to a specific response based on the expression detected.
+Through the userData function, called in the callback function in preload, we are able to filter out all the faceAPI values so that we could find the right position for the images on the screen: for each one of them an 'if' statement was created, through which we associate the values of the variables (xcanvasposition, ycanvasposition, dimw, dimh and val) to a specific response based on the expression detected.

 ```js
 if (angry >= 0.7 && angry <= 1) {